mosra/magnum-website/content/showcase/player.rst

         }
     }

-    /* Done here instead of using Sdl2Application::setContainerCssClass() so we can do extra things like hiding scrollbars */ function setFullsize(fullsize) {
+    /* Done here in addition to using EmscriptenApplication::setContainerCssClass() so we can do extra things like hiding scrollbars.
+The original function still needs to be called in order to properly propagate window size changes. */ Module.setFullsize = function(fullsize) {
         if(fullsize) {
-            document.getElementById('container').className = 'fullsize';
             document.body.style.overflow = 'hidden';
             window.scrollTo(0, 0);
         } else {
-            document.getElementById('container').className = '';
             document.body.style.overflow = 'auto';
         }
-    }
+    };

     Module.canvas.addEventListener('drop', handleDrop);
     Module.canvas.addEventListener('dragover', handleDragOver);